 Will is an interactives/graphics producer for THE CITY.
 He was previously a news applications developer at Newsday and graduated from Stony Brook University School of Journalism.

 Congressional and state seats have changed.
-Before this summer’s primary elections, find out how your old districts stack up with your new ones.
+Before the 2022 summer primary elections, find out who’s running and how your old districts stack up with your new ones.